 There are two advantages to working with an SBA preferred lender.
 First, application and funding happen much more quickly because the SBA delegates more authority to a preferred lender.
 The result is less back and forth between the SBA and the lender and faster funding times.

 Second, preferred lenders have processed numerous SBA loans and understand the process much better than a lender that is new to SBA lending.
 The SBA loan process can be confusing for both lender and borrower, so it’s best to work with a lender that has a solid record of providing SBA loans.
-Read our article on the best 100 SBA lenders to learn more about which one you should work with.

 2. Improve Your Debt-service Coverage Ratio